kentcdodds/old-kentcdodds.com/content/blog/aha-programming/index.md

 ---
-slug: 'moist-programming'
+slug: 'aha-programming'
-title: 'Moist Programming'
+title: 'AHA Programming'
 date: '2019-03-31'
 author: 'Kent C. Dodds'
-description:
-  '_The dangers of DRY, the web of WET, the dankness of DAMP, and the majesty of MOIST._'
+description: '_The dangers of DRY, the web of WET, the awesomeness of AHA._'
 categories:
   - 'programming'
 keywords: